bahrus/xtal-element/README.md

 }
 ```

 But we created a nice, pristine method which is UI neutral.
-To allow us to do that, the tuple:  [changeCount, 'dataset.d', parseInt] means "call changeCount, but pass in the value you get after evaluated target.dataset.d, and applying parseInt to that value."
+To allow us to do that, the tuple:  [changeCount, 'dataset.d', parseInt] means "call changeCount, but pass in the value you get after evaluating target.dataset.d, and applying parseInt to that value."

 ### Ditto reactions